If we’re honest, we place great value on what we do.

 Solomon in his wisdom said it like this…

-Your motive for doing what you do is actually more important than doing the thing itself.
+Proverbs 16:2 ‘All a person’s ways seem pure to them, but motives are weighed by the Lord.
+Your motive for doing what you do is actually more important than doing the thing itself.’

 Anytime that we do anything that conjures up the feeling that ‘I will look good if I do this’, can always be traced back to a pride issue that needs to be dealt with.

-The greatest step that anyone can take on the road to success is a step down from self importance and walk a path of humility.
+The greatest step that anyone can take on the road to success is a step down from self-importance to humility.

 When our motives are right, everything else will fall into place.